The HTMLElement.accessKey property sets the keystroke which a user can press to jump to a given element.

 Styles are deduplicated preserving the last instance in the list.
 This is a performance optimization to avoid duplicated styles that can occur especially when composing via subclassing.
 The last item is kept to try to preserve the cascade order with the assumption that it's most important that last added styles override previous styles.

-after the first update.
+Optionalstyles: CSSResultGroupIs set to true after the first update.
 The element code cannot assume

-exists before the element hasUpdated
+that renderRoot exists before the element hasUpdated.

-True if there is a pending update as a result of calling requestUpdate()
+True if there is a pending update as a result of calling requestUpdate().

 Should only be read.